 It was a misty morning, which was perfect, as we experienced the bay in a completely different atmosphere, the rock formations looming out of a white fog.
 We slowly kayaked back to the floating family where the kayaks were stored (dogs played on the pontoons, and the men repaired the blocks of tarpauline-wrapped polystyrene that kept everything afloat, while a sure-footed toddler waddled between the square, oyster-lined wells of open water).

-Back on the Perla Dawn, we packed our bags and checked out, paying our US$122 drinks bill (ouch!)
+Back on the Perla Dawn, we packed our bags and checked out, paying our large drinks bill!
 Then there was a cooking demonstration, where we all made fresh spring rolls (and ate them), before a big lunch.
-We seem to be constantly eating!
+We seem to be constantly eating.

 Soon after, the ship left Lan Ha Bay and Cat Ba island and motored across thea wide strait towards Cat Hai (the island, now attached to the mainland by a new Japanese-built bridge, from which the boats go out to the tour ships), passing a succession of working ships and garbage scows.
-We talked with Cuong and Tom Tom some more.
-We put 500K dong (about NZ$30) in an envelope for her, and I tipped Cuong another 500K for taking care of us so well.
+We chatted with Cuong and Tom Tom some more.

 Back to the shore and our minibus, farewell hugs with Cuong, and a drive back to Hanoi with Tom Tom.
 A couple of hours later, after a stop at the same service stop we visited on the way out, we were back at the JM Marvellous hotel and greeted like celebrities by all the staff.
 They’re all like old friends!
 We got changed and put in some laundry to get done, and in the meantime reception got us front row seats to the evening’s traditional water puppet show.